Edward Burrough

 Edward Burrough (1634–1663) was an early English Quaker leader and controversialist.
 He is regarded as one of the Valiant Sixty, who were early Quaker preachers and missionaries.

-Conversion
+Convincement

-Burrough was born in Underbarrow, Westmorland, and educated in the Church of England, but became a Presbyterian before converting to Quakerism.
-During his late teens, he heard George Fox preach in 1652 and immediately converted to what later came to be known as the Religious Society of Friends.
+Burrough was born in Underbarrow, Westmorland, and educated in the Church of England, but became a Presbyterian before becoming convinced (a Quaker term referring to conversion).
+During his late teens, he heard George Fox preach in 1652 and was convinced of the truth as understood by the Religious Society of Friends.
 He was consequently rejected by his parents.
 Burrough began itinerant preaching throughout England, travelling with another Friend, Francis Howgill.
 Among those converted by them was Hester Biddle, probably in 1654.

 Debate

 During the years 1656–1657 Burrough and John Bunyan were engaged in a pamphlet debate, begun by Bunyan, who published Some Gospel Truths Opened, in which he attacked Quaker beliefs.
 Burrough responded with The True Faith of the Gospel of Peace.
 Bunyan countered with A Vindication of Some Gospel Truths Opened, which Burrough answered with Truth (the Strongest of All) Witnessed Forth.
 Later the Quaker leader George Fox entered the fray by publishing a refutation of Bunyan's essay in The Great Mystery of the Great Whore Unfolded.